 Space Cowboys Game Notes at ELP

-PROSPECT CREDS: MLBPipeline updated its Top-100 Prospect List on Monday, with Space Cowboys RHP Hunter Brown entering the list at No. 100.
-Brown is also now ranked as the Astros' No. 1 prospect by MLBPipeline.
+JULKS OF ENERGY: Corey Julks hit a solo home run Tuesday and has hit seven home runs over his last 12 games.
+Over his last 12 games, Julks has hit .360 (18x50) with two doubles and a triple to go with the six home runs.
+Julks' seven May home runs are tied for the most in the Pacific Coast League.
+His .731 slugging percentage this month ranks second in the PCL.

-JULKS OF ENERGY: Corey Julks hit a solo home run Sunday and has hit six home runs over his last 10 games.
-Over his last 10 games, Julks has hit 333 (13x39) with two doubles and a triple to go with the six home runs.
+DE G.O.A.T: Alex De Goti went 3-for-5 with two doubles on Wednesday, giving him 12 doubles on the year.
+De Goti is tied for second in the Pacific Coast League in doubles.
+He's also tied for fourth in the league with 19 extra-base hits.

 WHERE TO FIND US: Beginning in 2022, all 150 Space Cowboys games can be heard on ESPN 92.5 FM (Gow Media).
 An audio streaming link is also available at slspacecowboys.com.
 All Space Cowboys games can be seen on MiLB.TV.
 Longtime Houston broadcaster Gerald Sanchez returns as the play-by-play voice of the Space Cowboys.